AGH-Drone-Engineering/iarc-flutter-app/README.md

 crdSnd has 4 pairs of 32-bit floats containing latitude and longitude of 4 points.

-ESP can, apart from ACKs, send a list of points.
-The command is then set as `0xFF`, after that there are pairs of float32.
+ESP can, apart from ACKs, send a point.
+The command is then set as `0xFF`, after that there are two 32-bit floats.